-Multi-family properties with sites in this district are appraised at market value as previously defined.
+Multi-family properties with sites in this district were appraised at market value as previously defined.
 Because most multi-family properties are income producing, OCAD is in the process of transitioning to using the income approach in appraising all of these.

-The appraised value derived is subject to the following assumptions and limiting conditions:
+The appraised value derived was subject to the following assumptions and limiting conditions:

 - 1. For some multi-family properties only, the market value stated is for land, improvements and the personal property common to the classification and economic area.
 The business personal property value is insignificant to the overall value. - 2.
-The Ochiltree County Appraisal District's staff and/or contracted appraisers attempt to physically inspected all apartment complexes and duplex properties within its jurisdiction and normally re-inspects and/or conducts statistical studies on these properties every three years, unless they are appraised using the income approach, in that case, appraisals are recalculated yearly. - 3.
+The Ochiltree County Appraisal District's staff and/or contracted appraisers attempt to physically inspect all apartment complexes and duplex properties within its jurisdiction and normally re-inspects and/or conducts statistical studies on these properties every three years, unless they are appraised using the income approach, in that case, appraisals are recalculated annually. - 3.
 For multi-family property that is used to provide affordable housing the property is appraised to comply with Texas Property Tax Code Sec.
-23.22 (Jurisdictional exception to Standard 6-2(d) of USPAP)
+23.215 (Jurisdictional exception to Standard 6-2 of USPAP)

-Two basic types of data are collected: data which is specific to each property and data which is indicative of a particular property or class that has been predefined by OCAD.
+Two basic types of data were collected: data which was specific to each property and data which was indicative of a particular property or class that has been predefined by OCAD.

-The property appraised has multi-family use.
+The property appraised was multi-family use.
 This classification of properties includes apartment complexes, quadriplex, and duplex properties.
-Properties of this classification are discovered and their characteristics recorded during field inspections, investigation of building permits issued through political entities, and investigation of mechanical liens recorded with the county clerk.
+Properties of this classification were discovered and their characteristics recorded during field inspections, investigation of building permits issued through political entities, and investigation of mechanical liens recorded with the county clerk.
 Geographically, these properties are located throughout the county, the majority of which are in the city limits of Perryton.

-Specific property data is collected at the time of inspection or re-inspection and through submissions by property owners.
-Characteristics of a specific property's physical improvements and amenities are recorded and stored electronically and may be printed on an appraisal card(s).
+Specific property data was collected at the time of inspection or re-inspection and through submissions by property owners.
+Characteristics of a specific property's physical improvements and amenities were recorded and stored electronically and may be printed on an appraisal card(s).
 Appraisal cards are available for review at the district office.

-Sales data is taken from deed records, local real estate professionals, written appraisal reports, and telephone contact with principals.
-Sales are validated with the principals when possible.
-Sales data for properties is account-specific and retained electronically.
+Sales data was taken from deed records, local real estate professionals, written appraisal reports, and telephone contact with principals.
+Sales were validated with the principals when possible.
+Sales data for properties was account-specific and retained electronically.

-Based on the principal of substitution, land values are determined by the selling prices of similarly positioned functional tracts.
-Sites are analyzed for highest and best use as though they were vacant.
+Based on the principal of substitution, land values were determined by the selling prices of similarly positioned functional tracts.
+Sites were analyzed for highest and best use as though they were vacant.
 Highest and best use of the improvements is based on the likelihood of the continued use of the improvements in their current and/or intended use and is essential to an accurate appraisal.
 Identification of a highest and best use different form the current or intended use has a significant effect on the cost and market data models and is always a statement of opinion, not a statement of fact.

-A value per unit is charted and stratified by neighborhood and comparative class.
-A sales value per unit is also charted by neighborhood and comparative class for recent sales.
-Acceptable ranges of value are established for these comparative units.
-Preliminary property values are adjusted to meet with agreed ranges and then unique property considerations are addressed.
+A value per unit was charted and stratified by neighborhood and comparative class.
+A sales value per unit was also charted by neighborhood and comparative class for recent sales.
+Acceptable ranges of value were established for these comparative units.
+Preliminary property values were adjusted to meet with agreed ranges and then unique property considerations were addressed.

-Value indications are compared to renditions and valid single property appraisal submitted for staff review.
-The appraiser reviews the appraisal report to confirm and verify data as would be done with a sale.
-Final value recommendations are tested for reasonableness by performing a sales ratio study and, individually, during the appeal process.
-During the appeal process, property specific income and expense are reviewed for reasonableness and values are adjusted as necessary.
+Value indications were compared to renditions and valid appraisals submitted for staff review.
+The appraiser reviewed the appraisal report to confirm and verify data as would be done with a sale.
+Final value recommendations were tested for reasonableness by performing a sales ratio study and, individually, during the appeal process.
+During the appeal process, property specific income and expense were reviewed for reasonableness and values were adjusted if necessary.